scaffold-eth/scaffold-eth/README.md

 ![image4](https://user-images.githubusercontent.com/76530366/127909096-82f262ee-9052-4b80-9298-6a14dd3d5b2e.png)

 👛 View your deployer address using `yarn account` to ensure you have some Matic.
-(You can exchange for Matic tokens on UniSwap then use the bridge: https://wallet.matic.network/bridge).
+(You can exchange for Matic tokens on UniSwap using the bridge: https://wallet.matic.network/bridge).

 ![nft8](https://user-images.githubusercontent.com/526558/124387068-8004ff80-dcb3-11eb-9d0f-43fba2b3b791.png)